Material Culture

 Sessions

-Associate Professor of History, Affiliated Faculty, Department of French
+Associate Professor of History, Director of Undergraduate Programs in History, Affiliated Faculty, Department of French

 Themes: Cultural and Social History, Empire & Colonialism, Legal History, Material Culture, Military & War History, Political History, Race & Ethnicity, Spatial History, Frontiers, & Migration, Transnational and Diplomatic History